wp-plugins/ultimate-auction/README.txt

     2. Admin can charge listing fee to users for adding their auction.
 	3. Admin can also charge commissions on final bid price for user's auction.
 	4. Integrated Paypal Invoicing for handling payments.
-	5. Multiple Display tabs - New Listing, Most Active & Ending Soon to show auctions.
+	5. New Listing, Most Active & Ending Soon tabs to show auctions.

  = Core Features =